chantakan/tikzcd-editor-nextjs/README.md

 [issues list]("https://github.com/chantakan/tikzcd-editor-nextjs/issues) for
 existing issues beforehand.

+If you find this project helpful, consider [supporting its development](https://www.paypal.com/paypalme/tompython/500).

+## License

-License This project is licensed under the MIT License.
+This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

 ## Additional Information